-For example, if you were training a client and they damaged equipment at a gym you’re training in, you could be held responsible and someone from the gym could make a claim against you.
+For example, if you’re training a client and they damage equipment at a gym you’re training in, you could be held responsible.
+As a result, someone from the gym could make a claim against you.
 If the claim was successful, you could be required to pay compensation.

 That’s why Public Liability insurance is arguably the most important form of cover for personal trainers.

 In fact, such is the importance of Public Liability insurance for personal trainers, that most gyms and fitness centres won’t allow you to work on their premises without it.

 Self-employed fitness instructor Charlotte knows first-hand how important it is to have Public Liability insurance.

 Charlotte teaches body pump classes at a local health club.
 A short while ago, one of the participants dropped a barbell from above head height, causing significant damage to the studio floor.
 Thankfully, as Charlotte was insured with Insure4Sport, her Public Liability insurance covered the damage.

 Charlotte: “I just saw it as a no-brainer to protect myself with Public Liability insurance.
 That way I’m covered if anybody in my class damages equipment or injures themselves.
 I’m not sure what I would have done if I didn’t have my Insure4Sport policy to fall back on.”

 How much does Public Liability insurance cost for personal trainers?